Photo Stories

 Loch Ard Gorge

-Once everyone was up and about, we started off for the next stop – London Arch, located at a distance of about 15 kilometers or so past the Twelve Apostles, off the shore of Port Campbell National Park.
+Once everyone was up and about, we started for the next stop – London Arch, located about 15 kilometers or so past the Twelve Apostles, off the shore of Port Campbell National Park.
 Formerly known as London Bridge until the section closest to the mainland collapsed in 1990, London Arch is one of Victoria’s most popular natural wonders.
-Prior to the collapse, visitors could walk across the bridge but now, we could only appreciate the beauty from a distance.
+Before the collapse, visitors could walk across the bridge, but now, we can only appreciate the beauty from a distance.

 london arch great ocean road

-Inside, the Grotto is filled with smooth boulders and serene rock pools that have been carved out of the limestone.
-For the best view, we went to look into the Grotto from the lower viewing platform, from where we could see the horizon, the pools, and the jutting rock formations in one go.
+Inside, the Grotto is filled with smooth boulders and serene rock pools carved out of limestone.
+For the best view, we went to the lower viewing platform, from which we could see the horizon, the pools, and the jutting rock formations in one go.

 grotto great ocean road

-Once our hearts were soothed by the picturesque views, hopping back into the bus, we started our journey back.
-We stopped at the town of Colac for a snack break, and it was around 9’o clock in the evening when we finally reached Melbourne.
+Once the picturesque views had soothed our hearts, we hopped back onto the bus and started our journey back.
+We stopped at the town of Colac for a snack break, and it was around 9 PM when we finally reached Melbourne.
 Although this trip was quite fulfilling in itself and I believe there’s no better way to experience this beautiful stretch other than a road trip down the Great Ocean Road, I’d love to head back once again, to pause at places for a longer duration, spend more time at each of the spots and to know more stories that they have to offer.

 The World’s Longest War Memorial – Looking Back At The History!

-Like I’ve already mentioned, not only does the Great Ocean Road offers one jaw-dropping view after another, it’s also known to be ‘The Longest War Memorial’ in the world (approx 243 KM) and a true example of the tenacity of the soldiers who built it, as a memorial to all those who were killed in the war.
+As I’ve already mentioned, not only does the Great Ocean Road offer one jaw-dropping view after another, but it’s also known to be ‘The Longest War Memorial’ in the world (approx 243 KM) and a true example of the tenacity of the soldiers who built it, as a memorial to all those who were killed in the war.

 greatoceanroad